CVS and Walgreens to start selling abortion pills this month

 Women are increasingly turning to the abortion pill, rather than surgery, to end unwanted pregnancies.
 In 2020, medication abortions accounted for more than half of all abortions in the U.S. That's caused anti-abortion rights advocates to sue the FDA over the drug's approval, as well as to stage protests outside of pharmacies after CVS and Walgreens said last year that they planned to make the medication available to patients.

-Abortion access was curtailed in many states, particularly in the South, after the Supreme Court in 2022 stuck down the 1973 Roe v.
+Abortion access was curtailed in many states, particularly in the South, after the Supreme Court in 2022 struck down the 1973 Roe v.
 Wade decision.

 Where abortion pills will be available